amigavision/AmigaVision/cd32/ReadMe.txt

 (If you can't start a game with the gamepad by navigating to the "Boot" button, it's a definitely a game that requires a mouse to play.)

-## Games that use 5xPAL overscale
+## Games That Can Use 5xPAL Overscale

-As you may know, AmigaVision has per-game [5×PAL Overscale presets] for games that support it.
-With this CD32 setup, we are bringing that same support to CD32!
+As you may know, AmigaVision has per-game [5×PAL Overscale presets] for games that support it, which optimizes scaling for 1080p/4K.
+With this setup, we are bringing that same support to CD32!

 * Arabian Nights
 * Beavers